VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## Organize your home directory

-Organization is a really difficult thing in computational biology, and everyone has their own preferences on how to organize files.
+Organization is a really difficult thing in computational biology, and everyone has their own preferences.
 I recommend making at least two three folders in your home in addition to sub-folders within your projects directory as we add new projects.
-Really it doesn't matter how you do this, as long as your are organized and understand your own setup.
+Really it doesn't matter how you do this, as long as your are organized, understand your own setup and communicate that to others who may be involved in your projects.
 For the purposes of this class, it is easiest for discussion if we are all operating under the same setup.

 Make **3 directories in your home directory named scripts, projects and raw_data**